DPorichis/job-execution-server/readme.txt

         - 3 condition variables:
             + alertControllers: To signal waiting controllers that space is available if they are waiting to store a job
             + alertWorkers: To signal waiting workers that there is a job available for execution, and concurrency allows the execution
-            + alertExiting: To signal the controller thread responsible for exiting that ALL threads are done using the shared variables.
+            + alertExiting: To signal the controller thread responsible for exiting that threads are done using the shared variables.
         - Multiple counters and variables for storing metadata.

     Here is a short sum-up of how each action on the buffer is performed: